-Take a measuring cup that is 1/2 cup in volume.
+- Take a measuring cup that is 1/2 cup in volume.
 Fill 3/4 of it with cold water and 1/4 of it with cold seltzer (the more seltzer, the more fluffy the ball – the more water, the firmer.
 SO do the ratio to your liking BUT DO NOT exceed 1/2 cup total based on these measurements!)
 You can also sub out ginger ale for the seltzer to make it a bit more sweet and exciting!

-1 cup of Matzo Meal (NOT Matzo Ball Mix – these are different) to start.
+- 1 cup of Matzo Meal, to start (NOT Matzo Ball Mix – these are different).
 You will be adding more to thicken up (close to another cup)

 Sometimes, I also like to add in 1 tsp of ginger powder as well for a little extra flavor (as mentioned as an option in the recipe).